-Alternative interpretations suffer from their own problems (for a list of these interpretations, see Hachlili, Ancient Jewish Art and Archaeology, 239).
-For example, Kraeling et al., Synagogue, 58, although accepting that the small figure at the entrance of the tent is a male, implausibly concludes that he is intended to represent "one of the two 'young men' left behind a short distance before proceeding to the sacrifice" (see a similar interpretation in Perkins, Art of Dura-Europos, 571).
-However, as Goodenough, Symbolism in the Dura Synagogue, 72, points out, this interpretation is made improbable because the young men in Genesis 22:5 are occupied with tending an ass, not keeping a tent (as shown in the related mural at the Beth Alpha synagogue-see Goodenough, Illustrations, figure 638).
+Alternative interpretations suffer from their own problems (for a list of these interpretations see Hachlili, Ancient Jewish Art and Archaeology in the Diaspora, 239).
+For example, Kraeling et al., The Synagogue, 58, although accepting that the small figure at the entrance of the tent is a male, implausibly concludes that he is intended to represent "one of the two 'young men' left behind a short distance before proceeding to the sacrifice" (similarly Perkins, The Art of Dura-Europos, 571).
+However, as Goodenough, Symbolism in the Dura Synagogue, 9:72 points out, this interpretation is made improbable because the young men in Genesis 22:5 are occupied with tending an ass, not keeping a tent (as shown in the related mural at the Beth Alpha synagogue - see Goodenough, Illustrations, figure 638).
 Moreover, only one male figure rather than the expected two young men is depicted.

 In light of all the data, the interpretation of Grabar, Hopkins (Clark Hopkins, The Discovery of Dura-Europos [New Haven, CT: Yale University Press, 1979], 144-45), and Du Mesnil de Buisson seems the best resolution of these difficulties.
-From de Buisson's perspective, "the tent has been interpreted as a temple or the Temple, and the small figure on its threshold as either Abraham (which is unlikely because of the dress) or Isaac himself" (Kraeling et al., Synagogue, 57-58, citing the findings of de Buisson, Les peintures, 23-27; see Grabar, "Le thème religieux des fresques," 144-46).
+From de Buisson's perspective, "the tent has been interpreted as a temple or the Temple, and the small figure on its threshold as either Abraham (which is unlikely because of the dress) or Isaac himself" (Kraeling et al., The Synagogue, 57-58, citing the findings of de Buisson, Les peintures, 23-27; Grabar, "Le thème religieux des fresques," 144-46).
 See also Barker, Temple Themes in Christian Worship, 28.

-- 201. From Kraeling et al., Synagogue, plate 51. - 202.
-For a description of this Book of Mormon account as an encounter "at the veil," see M. Catherine Thomas, "The Brother of Jared at the Veil," in Temples of the Ancient World, ed.
-Donald W. Parry (Salt Lake City: Deseret Book, 1994), 388-98. - 203.
-Explaining the mediating function of the angel Metatron, who is sometimes identified with Yahoel (see Kulik, "Apocalypse of Abraham," 1463n10:3), and whose name is sometimes derived from the Latin mediator (see Kulik, "Apocalypse of Abraham," 1663n10:8), Orlov writes:
+- 207 For a description of this Book of Mormon account as an encounter "at the veil," see M. Catherine Thomas, "The Brother of Jared at the Veil." in Temples of the Ancient World, ed.
+Donald W. Parry (Salt Lake City: Desert Book, 1994), 388-98.

+- 208 See Ether 2:22-25.

+- 209 See Ether 3:6-10.

+- 210 See Ether 3:13-20.

+- 211 Explaining the mediating function of the angel Metatron (who is sometimes identified with Yaho'el (Kulik, "Apocalypse of Abraham," 1463n10:3) and whose name is sometimes derived from the Latin mediator (ibid., p.
+1663 n.
+10:8), Orlov writes:

 The inability of the angelic hosts to sustain the terrifying sound of God's voice or the terrifying vision of God's glorious Face is not a rare motif in the Hekhalot writings.
 In such depictions Metatron usually poses as the mediator par excellence who protects the angelic hosts participating in the heavenly liturgy against the dangers of direct encounter with the divine presence.
 This combination of the liturgical duties with the role of the Prince of the Presence appears to be a long-lasting tradition with its possible roots in Second Temple Judaism.
 James VanderKam notes that in 1QSb 4:25 the priest is compared with an angel of the Face.
-(Enoch-Metatron Tradition, 114n125)
+(Orlov, The Enoch-Metatron Tradition, 114n125.)